albertogg/albertogg.github.com/_drafts/rack-middleware.md

 Say something to me!
 ```

-First we are trying is the `"/"` route but it will be the same with any route.
+First we are trying the `"/"` route but it will be the same with any route as
-The response is the expected, there is our custom header with the response from
+our application responds to all routes.
+The response is the expected, as there
-the application.
+is our custom header and the application body.

 But what happens if we use the `/ping` route: